Family Law Jurisdiction in California

 In rem jurisdiction only allows the family court to make orders affecting the marital status.
 In order to make orders that affect support and other divorce issues, the court must have personal jurisdiction over both parties.

-An Orange County court can only make orders affecting an individual if the person lives in the state of California, has minimum contacts with the state of California, or is subject to one of California’s long arm statutes.
+A California court can only make orders affecting an individual if the person lives in the state of California, has minimum contacts with the state of California, or is subject to one of California’s long arm statutes.

 Personal jurisdiction is sometimes referred to as in personam jurisdiction, Basically it means that a court only has an ability to make enforceable orders affecting people who could foresee being sued in the state.